 Tommy Hays is an award-winning novelist and speaker.
 He is the author of The Pleasure Was Mine, chosen for Alamance Reads 2011 and Rockingham County Read 2011.
-The novel has been noted in a number of reading programs and spotlighted on National Public Radio.
-Hays is also the author of the novels Sam’s Crossing and In the Family Way.

 - Dorothy Powers received an MBA from the University of North Carolina and works as a manager for Atlanta’s Deloitte Consulting.

 - Karen Buckley earned an MFA in film studies and works at National Geographic in Washington, D.C.

 - Evan Bohnenblust graduated from Temple University School of Medicine and trained as an anesthesiologist at Cedars-Sinai Medical Center.

 - Roger Casey is the president of McDaniel College.